yannbelief/readme-editing-area/README.md

 Read data from POST array and display it on an HTML form
 ---

-The `importFromArray` method will set the value of inputs in `$f` by the values  in the given array.
+The `importFromArray` method will set the value of input in `$f` with the value of a key, having the same name as the input, in the given array.

 php code: